What Is Earnest Money In Real Estate?

 The only way to guarantee you’ll get your earnest money deposit back from escrow under a given scenario is to have a contingency in your purchase agreement.
 There are several types of contingencies you can use to try and protect your deposit:

 - Home inspection contingency: You can write into your purchase agreement that you get your deposit back if something specific comes up in the home inspection.
-This clause is generally limited to major issues like a home needing a new roof or an HVAC system.
+The home inspection contingency clause is generally limited to major issues like a home needing a new roof or an HVAC system.

 - Appraisal contingency: An appraisal contingency gets you your deposit back if the home doesn’t appraise for the purchase price, which is important because the lender can’t give you more than the house is worth.
 It may not get this far, as sellers may be willing to go back to the negotiation table with you at this point to make the transaction workable, though that’s not always the case.

-- Financing contingency: If you had this contingency included in your agreement, you can get your deposit back if your mortgage financing falls through.
+- Mortgage contingency: If you had a mortgage contingency, also called a financing contingency, included in your agreement, you can get your deposit back if your mortgage financing falls through.

 - Existing home sale contingency: If you’re trying to sell your current home while buying your new one, you may negotiate to have the purchase contingent on the sale of your prior home so that you don’t have to make two mortgage payments.

 Purchase agreements are negotiations.
-Not every contingency is going to be agreed to by the seller in many cases.
+A seller may not agree to every contingency in many cases.
 Sellers who are particularly motivated to sell their home may balk at someone asking for too many contingencies in the purchase agreement, but it’s understandable to want some protection.
-It’s a balance.
-The bottom line is that you should be aware of the terms of your purchase agreement so that you know when you can and can’t get your money back.
+You should be aware of the terms of your purchase agreement so that you know when you can and can’t get your money back.

 What Is A Good Faith Deposit?